bryan-emerson/memory/readme.md

 # Features
 As a user, I can have hours and hours of fun pushing my memory to its limits!!!!

+If two non matching cards are flipped you must wait until they reface in order to click the next card.

+The reset button located below the game board will reset the game whenever you wish.
+A new shuffle will be applied to each fresh game.

 # list of technology used